-Welcome to 2021.
-The year to which we owe the humble return of whale tail pants and the stark reemergence of cut-out dresses — albeit much less dress and much more cut-out.
+Welcome to the 2020s.
+The decade to which we owe the humble return of whale tail pants and the stark reemergence of cut-out dresses — albeit much less dress and much more cut-out.
 Having played guinea pig and jumped — full force — on the back of these trends in recent months, I think it’s time someone broke the silence.
 When are we going to talk about the arbitrary logistics of twenty-first-century fashion?
 For every girl flaunting her newest cut-out seamlessly on the ‘gram, there’s another who’s flashed the entire tram on her way out.

 The contraption — also known as a ‘punani patch’ according to TikTok user @hallepowe who has clocked up over 1.7 million likes on a video revealing the innovative find — is a stick-on pair of underwear that boasts no sides (unlike a typical g-string) and claims to banish visible panty lines entirely, without having to go commando.